 Figure 4.2.1.1: Communication service closed loop assurance

 Generally, the management control loop for Communication Service Assurance, CSA, consists of the steps Monitoring, Analysis, Decision and Execution.
+The management control loops reside in domain layer and cross domain layer.
+Management services support the steps of the control loop.
+In a management control loop, a step uses information provided by other steps and provides necessary information for other steps.
+The “Analysis” step uses performance and fault information from the “Monitor” step and provides analytical report to the “Decision” step.
+The “Decision” step provides actions information to “Execution” step.
 The adjustment of the resources used for the communication service is completed by the continuous iteration of the steps in a management control loop.
-As described in clause 4.1, the management closed control loop for the resources used for the communication service is deployed in the preparation phase and takes effect during the preparation phase and operation phase.
+As described in clause 4.1, the management control loop for the resources used for the communication service is deployed in the preparation phase and takes effect during the preparation phase and operation phase.

 Figure 4.2.1.2 shows the overall process of communication service assurance using a management control loop.